iraklisspyrou/PET-Attenuation-Correction-with-GANs/README.md

 ├── recon/             #Contains reconstruction code files for single and double sources │   └── iter_recon_single.py
 │   └── iter_recon_double.py
+└── split_data.py              # Code for splitting data to train/val/test
+└── Report.pdf              # Report of the project
+└── Presentation.ppt              # Presentation of the project
 └── README.md              # This file
 ```